mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 ## 3. Prerequisites (host & LXD)

 - SSDNodes VPS running Ubuntu 22.04 LTS (minimal install).
 Make sure you can SSH in.
-- Domain name with DNS A records for `tak.example.tld`, `web.example.tld`, `rtsp.example.tld` pointing to the VPS public IP.
+- Domain name with DNS A records for `tak.pinenut.tech`, `web.pinenut.tech`, `rtsptak.pinenut.tech` pointing to the VPS public IP.
 - LXD installed (snap) and basic knowledge of `lxc` commands.
 This guide uses `lxd`/`lxc` commands.
 - You already have `installTAK` (myTeckNet) files; place them where the guide indicates (we show commands to copy into the tak container).